 This advanced course examines topics related to 1) family communication and basic family processes, 2) communication in family subsystems, 3) communication during family stress, and 4) family interaction, health and well-being.
 Research and theories from communication will be used to explain issues related to the family.
 Discussion topics include, for example, marital, parent-child, sibling, and intergenerational interactions in the family.
 Research pertaining to marital satisfaction, divorce, courtship, and the impact of the family on its children (and vice-versa) will also be examined.
-Prerequisites: COMM 200 and COMM 270 or permission.
+Prerequisites: COMM 101 and COMM 201 or COMM 202; or permission of instructor.
+Alternate years.